onox/orka/docs/windows-input/gamepads.md

      Max_Time => 7.0);
 ```

-This detector detects if the user presses the indicated buttons within 7 seconds.
+This detector detects if the user has pressed the buttons in the sequence
+within 7 seconds.
 Just like with the chord detector, the function `Detect_Activation` is used to
-detect whether the sequence has activated.
+detect whether the sequence has activated:

 ```ada
 if Sequence_Detector.Detect_Activation (State) then